-73. During his tenure as Senior Director for the Bay Area, one of Mr. Popke's primary responsibilities was to oversee the integration of stores that Save Mart acquired through purchase (such as former Albertson's stores) into the Save Mart model.
+- 80. During his tenure as Senior Director for the Bay Area, one of Mr. Popke's primary responsibilities was to oversee the integration of stores that Save Mart acquired through purchase (such as former Albertson's stores) into the Save Mart model.
 Save Mart worked hard to prevent these stores from joining the union.
 Mr. Popke was advised by Wendy Kennedy, then Vice President of HR, to tell newly-acquired store employees that their benefits would always be as good as or better than the union's.
 He visited many Bay Area stores alongside representatives from Save Mart's HR department to speak to the employees and their families about compensation and benefits.
-He consistently heard the refrain that non-union employees' benefits would always be equal to or better than the union's.

-74. Mr. Popke received a version of the "Save Mart Select Retiree Benefits" pamphlet on one or more occasions that contained the language: "WHEN COVERAGE ENDS:...Upon the Death of the Retiree."
-Exhibit B. Mr. Popke understood this to mean that provided he met the eligibility requirements for retirement, he would receive retirement health benefits for the duration of his life.

-75. In approximately 2017, Mr. Popke received a letter from Save Mart advising him of his eligibility for retirement, and notifying him that if he retired by December 31, 2017, both he and his spouse would receive the HRA benefit, but if he did not, his spouse would lose her benefit.
-At that time he was fifty-six years old with and thirty-eight years of service.

-76. Mr. Popke had planned to work until the age of at least sixty-two, and those years of income figured prominently in his family's retirement planning.
+He consistently heard the refrain that non-union employees' benefits would always be equal to or better than the union's. - 81.
+Mr. Popke received a version of the "Save Mart Select Retiree Benefits" pamphlet on one or more occasions that contained the language: "WHEN COVERAGE ENDS:...Upon the Death of the Retiree."
+Exhibit B. Mr. Popke understood this to mean that provided he met the eligibility requirements for retirement, he would receive retirement health benefits for the duration of his life. - 82.
+In approximately 2017, Mr. Popke received a letter from Save Mart advising him of his eligibility for retirement, and notifying him that if he retired by December 31, 2017, both he and his spouse would receive the HRA benefit, but if he did not, his spouse would lose her benefit.
+At that time he was fifty-six years old with and thirty-eight years of service. - 83.
+Mr. Popke had planned to work until the age of at least sixty-two, and those years of income figured prominently in his family's retirement planning.
 He was well paid for his work and enjoyed it.
-However, he did not want to lose the HRA benefit for his spouse, knowing that medical care is especially important and costly as one ages.

-77. In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Popke decided to retire in time to keep the spousal benefit, and retired effective January 3, 2017 at the age of fifty-six.
+However, he did not want to lose the HRA benefit for his spouse, knowing that medical care is especially important and costly as one ages. - 84.
+In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Popke decided to retire in time to keep the spousal benefit, and retired effective January 3, 2017 at the age of fifty-six. - 85.
+Save Mart's termination of the HRA benefit will cost Mr. Popke tens-of-thousands of dollars over the duration of his life.

-78. Save Mart's termination of the HRA benefit will cost Mr. Popke tens-of-thousands of dollars over the duration of his life.
-In addition, Mr. Popke lost at least six years of income, active employee health benefits for himself and his spouse, and 401(k) deferrals and matching employer contributions towards his retirement savings, that he would have earned, absent early retirement, as a direct result of Save Mart's misrepresentations about the HRA benefit.